 local-temp://

-prefix is used to declare temporary local files that are created, managed, and cleaned up by Grace.
+The local-temp:// prefix is used to declare temporary local files that are created, managed, and cleaned up by Grace.
 These are useful for:

 - Storing intermediate data passed between different

-job steps within your workflow. - Temporary outputs from
+shelljob steps within your workflow. - Temporary outputs from

-jobs that are not intended to be permanent project files or uploaded to z/OS. - Staging data downloaded by a
+shelljobs that are not intended to be permanent project files or uploaded to z/OS. - Staging data downloaded by a

 Grace handles the actual local file path generation within a run-specific staging area.